Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Introduction

 For log-concave measures whose modulus of log-concavity is bounded from below, the stopping time will be bounded according to the following tight estimate: \begin{theorem} Let $\sigma > 0$.
-Let $\mu$ be a centered probability density such that,
+Let $\mu$ be a centered probability measure which admits a density satisfying

 where $\Phi:\RR \to \RR \cup \{ + \infty \}$ is a convex function.
 Then one has almost surely,